team-telnyx/elixir-feature-flippers/README.md

 # FeatureFlippers

 A helpful and simple way to use feature toggles/flippers/flags on your Elixir code, built around `Application` configurations.
+It is intended to allow developers to push code to production in a disabled state and carefully control whether or not the code is enabled or disabled without doing additional releases.

 ## How to use